Sex-crazed cop used South Yorkshire Police helicopter to film swingers' x-rated outdoor romp

-A sex-crazed South Yorkshire Police constable used a force helicopter to film a pair of swingers 'brazenly' putting on a sex show in a back garden for his own gratification, a court heard.
+A sex-crazed South Yorkshire Police constable used a force helicopter to film a pair of swingers 'brazenly' putting on an outdoor sex show for his own gratification, a court heard.

-Prosecuting, Richard Wright QC, told the court that not only were the couple aware they were being recorded but they 'relished' being filmed; and in the video footage used in evidence before the court this morning the woman can be clearly seen waving to the camera before commencing the sexual activity.
+Prosecuting, Richard Wright QC, told the court that not only were the couple aware they were being recorded but they 'relished' being filmed; and in the video footage used in evidence before the court this morning the woman can be clearly seen waving to the camera before initiating the sexual activity with her partner.

-The woman is naked throughout the video, while her partner is wearing just a Manchester United shirt.
+The woman is naked throughout the video, while her partner was captured wearing just a Manchester United shirt.

 Former police constable Adrian Pogmore, 50, has admitted to being involved in the making of the footage on July 28, 2008 as well as three other surreptitious videos taken of five naked or semi-clothed sunbathers, one of whom was only eight-years-old, across the South Yorkshire area between 2007 and 2012.